root-project/root/README/ReleaseNotes/v630/index.md

 ## Introduction

-ROOT version 6.30/00 is scheduled for release in May, 2023.
+ROOT version 6.30/00 is scheduled for release in October, 2023.

 For more information, see: